bmr5/BeeGood/bee-good-mvp.md

   - Transparent pricing information for after trial period
   - Reassurance that no payment information is required for trial
   - Option to set a reminder for trial end date
+  - Bee character pointing to key information with animated wing gestures

 - **Home Screen Widget Preview** (Engagement Screen)